glotzerlab/hoomd-rs/hoomd-interaction/ARCHITECTURE.md

 * Users should be able to implement custom types to evaluate interactions.
 * When possible, provide blanket implementations on Fn (such as for isotropic pairwise energies) allow customization with a minimal amount of code.
-* Batteries are **NOT** included.
-Implement only those interactions that are in extremely wide usage.
+* Batteries are **NOT** included. `hoomd_interaction` implements only those interactions that are in extremely wide usage.
 Users are expected to provide custom interactions in most cases.

-*
+## Non-goals

+`hoomd_interaction` works directly with interaction parameters, separation vectors (or their magnitude) and orientations only.
+By design, it does not depend on particle data structures directly.
+The `hoomd_md` and `hoomd_mc` crates introduce new types and traits that interface particles in the microstate with interactions in `hoomd_interaction` - likely through the construction of a `hoomd_interaction` type given a particle (or a pair of particles).

 ## Traits